RhetTbull/exif2findertags/README.md

                            "Camera: {Make|titlecase}{comma} {Model|titlecase}"'
                            would result in a Finder comment of 'Camera: Nikon Corporation, Nikon D810' if 'EXIF:Make=NIKON
                            CORPORATION' and 'EXIF:Model=NIKON D810'.
-See Template
+See
-                           System for additional details.
+                           Template System for additional details.
+  --xattr-template ATTRIBUTE TEMPLATE
+                           Set extended attribute ATTRIBUTE to TEMPLATE value.
+                           Valid attributes are: 'authors', 'comment',
+                           'copyright', 'creator', 'description',
+                           'findercomment', 'headline', 'keywords',
+                           'participants', 'projects', 'rating', 'subject',
+                           'title', 'version'.
+For example, to set Spotlight comment (distinct from Finder comment) to the photo's title and description: '--xattr-template
+                           comment "{Title}{newline}{ImageDescription}" '--
+                           xattr-template' will overwrite any existing value
+                           for the specified attribute.
+See Extended Attributes below for additional details on this option.

 Formatting options:
   --tag-format TEMPLATE    Template for specifying Finder tag format. '{GROUP}'